 I love rogaining for the spirit of discovering unnamed creeks and rarely viewed mountain vistas, none of which I was expecting to experience in and around Cronulla.
 To be honest, I enjoyed yesterday’s event more than I thought I would.
 The sand dunes on the northern edge of the course were a surprise.
 I felt like I was in the Sahara for about an hour of yesterday’s event.
 I was half expecting a camel to appear over the horizon at any moment.

 The sand was effective in slowing down the runners and thereby levelling the playing field, but the downside was that I ended up with so much sand in my shoes that I had to stop and clean it out.
 While I emptied my shoes I was too impatient to empty my socks and completed the event with both socks full of sand.
-The result of this was that my sand filled sock ended up bruising my big toe and I will probably loose the nail, again.
-Typically rogainers toe nails are not pretty sights and mine are no exception.
-No amount of nail polish can beautify my feet, but fortunately I am male so I rarely wear open toed shoes in any case.
+The result of this was that my sand-filled sock ended up bruising my big toe and I will probably lose the nail, again.
+Typically rogainers toenails are not pretty sights and mine are no exception.
+No amount of nail polish can beautify my feet, but fortunately I am male so I rarely wear open-toed shoes in any case.

 At the end of the day, my nemesis got 1270, which placed 10th in the individual men’s super veterans.
 My 1210 got me a third in the men’s veterans teams.
 So it pays to have friends.